-According to the 2015/2016 Fresno County Williamson Act Map, the subject site is not under a Williamson Act contract.
-Therefore, the proposed project on the subject site will not affect the Williamson Act contract parcels.
+Because the subject site is infill and surrounded by other urban development, the subject site and property adjacent to the subject site are not under a Williamson Act contract.
+Therefore, the proposed project on the subject site will not affect any Williamson Act contract parcels.

 The proposed project does not conflict with any forest land or Timberland Production or result in any loss of forest land.
-The subject property is not located within any forest land or Timberland Production.
+The proposed project does not include any changes which will affect the existing environment.

-In conclusion, the proposed project will not result in any agriculture and forestry resource environmental impacts beyond those analyzed in MEIR SCH No. 2012111015.
+In conclusion, the proposed project would not result in any agriculture and forestry resource environmental impacts beyond those analyzed in MEIR SCH No. 2012111015.